 An asterisk (*) replaces any number of characters in a string of text in Excel.

-To use a wildcard in Excel, you include an asterisk or question mark within the quotes in your string of text.
-It might look like this:
+To use a wildcard in Excel, you concatenate an asterisk enclosed in quotes at the beginning or end (or both) of your string of text.
+It looks like this:

-Say we want to find the Employee ID of the employee whose first name is "Amy".
-Double-click into the example spreadsheet above and type this formula:
+Say we want to find the ID number of the employee whose first name is "Amy".
+We could use the wildcard match as follows:

-This formula will return the ID number of the first employee in the table whose name starts with the text "Amy".
-Now suppose you want to find the ID of the employee whose middle initial is C. You can use wildcard at the beginning and end of the search string.
-In the example sheet above, type the following formula:
+This will return the ID number of the first employee in the table whose name starts with the text "Amy".
+Now suppose you want to find the ID of the employee whose middle initial is C. You can use wildcard at the beginning and end of the search string as follows:

 Excel lets you use VLOOKUP to search for an exact match or an approximate match, as determined by the fourth argument, which is optional.
 VLOOKUP defaults to approximate match, so if you omit the fourth argument, or if you include it as TRUE or 1, then VLOOKUP will use an approximate match.